open-zaak/open-zaak-market-consultation/questions-en.md

 Without knowing all the answers in detail, our vision for this community includes:

 * collaborating on a single, vendor-neutral codebase and shared branching model, avoiding diverging forks
-* collaborative governance, including around shared roadmaps (feature and technical) and open issue tracker
+* governance based on collaboration, including around shared roadmaps (feature and technical) and public issue tracker
 * a shared understanding of how to approach bug fixes and support, particularly in situations of operational downtime or security risks
 * an inclusive community (including open communication channels, codebase marketing material and codes of conduct) that is welcoming to new market parties and new replicating municipalities
 * empowering vendors to become effective members and ambassadors of the community